Gotham City: Theme parks

 Themed lands meant to represent Gotham City have been physically constructed in several different theme parks around the world.
 WB Movie World in Germany featured a Gotham City section that housed Batman Adventure – The Ride, and Six Flags Magic Mountain opened a section called the "Gotham City Backlot" that featured Batman: The Ride.
 The section featured at Magic Mountain was designed by park designer Kevin Barbee, and alongside the opening of Batman: The Ride coincided with the largest expansion the park had ever undergone in 23 years, with the theming elements primarily having been inspired by the Batman films directed by Tim Burton.
 Both the ride and the Gotham City Backlot opened on March 26, 1994.

-The Magic Mountain section closed at the end of the park's 2010 season and was later rethemed and rebranded as the "DC Universe," featuring characters and attractions outside of just Batman.
+The Magic Mountain section closed at the end of the park's 2010 season and was later rethemed and rebranded as the "DC Universe", featuring characters and attractions other than just Batman.
 It reopened in 2011.

 Warner Bros.
-World Abu Dhabi features a section themed after Gotham City, including rides based on Batman, the Riddler and the Scarecrow as well as a walk-through attraction called "The Joker's Funhouse."
+World Abu Dhabi features a section themed after Gotham City, including rides based on Batman, the Riddler and the Scarecrow as well as a walk-through attraction called "The Joker's Funhouse".
 The park and its Gotham City section were designed by Thinkwell Group.
 DC characters as they appear in both the attractions themselves as well as through live performers feature costumes based on The New 52 comic book relaunch from 2011.
 The Gotham City section neighbors another section themed after Metropolis, home of Superman.

 Films

+1989 Batman series

-1989 Batman seriesBatman (1989) director Tim Burton wanted a timeless alternative to New York and described it as "hell burst through the pavement and grew".
+Batman (1989) director Tim Burton wanted a timeless alternative to New York and described it as "hell burst through the pavement and grew".
 The look of Gotham was overseen by production designer Anton Furst, who won an Oscar for supervising the art department.
 Furst stated Batman was "definitely based in many ways on the worst aspects of New York City" and was inspired by Andreas Feininger's photographs of 1940s New York.
 Furst's draftsman Nigel Phelps created numerous charcoal drawings of the buildings and interior sets for the production.

 Following the death of Furst, Burton tapped Bo Welch to oversee production design for Batman Returns (1992).
 Burton wanted Welch to re-imagine Gotham, stating "Batman didn't feel big to me – it didn't have the power an old American city has".
-Welch wanted to expand on the same basic concept for the sequel but moved away from European influences to show more American Art Deco/world's fair elements.
+Welch wanted to expand on the same basic concept for the sequel but moved away from European influences to show more American Art Deco/World's Fair elements.
 When asked what inspired his interpretation of Gotham, Welch stated "[H]ow can I create a visual expression of corruption and greed?
-That got me thinking about the fascistic architecture employed at world's fairs...
-That feels corrupt because it's evocative of oppressive bureaucracies and dictatorships...
+That got me thinking about the fascistic architecture employed at world's fairs ...
+That feels corrupt because it's evocative of oppressive bureaucracies and dictatorships ...
 So I looked at a lot of [Third Reich] art and images from world's fairs".
 To physically make the city seem darker, he designed tall "oppressively overbuilt" cityscape that physically blocked out light.